nicokaegi/aneurysm-doc/_posts/2023-03-31-installing-3Dunet copy.md

 ---

-# To run 3DUNet, you'll need to follow these steps:
+# To run 3DUNet you'll need to do follow these steps:

-1. Copy the pre prepared 3dunet dir :
+1. Copy the prepared 3dunet dir :

     `$ cp -R /home/kaegin63/aneurysm/3dunet-aneurysm .`